osklunds/ImageMapper/README.md

 - `./build-tag-and-save-image.sh` to build, tag and save the built image in one go.
 The saved image can be loaded into wherever you want to run your Docker containers.

 `docker-compose.yaml` is used during development for easy building and testing.
+It also serves as documentation of the environment variables and volumes needed when running the container.

 `docker-compose-example.yaml` is an example of how `ImageMapper` can be used together with my other project [HTTPImageServer](https://github.com/osklunds/HTTPImageServer). `ImageMapper` converts images to Docker volumes that `HTTPImageServer` then serves over HTTP.

+TODO: Add illustration of three `ImageMapper` instances reading from a source directory and saving to three Docker volumes.
+And then two `HTTPImageServer` instances reading from the Docker volumes and serving over HTTP.

 ## Credits